Debugging Your Business with Data

 How to diagnose the root cause of a 90% drop in pipeline in 5 minutes.
 An interview with Abhi Sivasailam and Ankur Chawla of Levers Labs

 I have a treat for you this week!
-This is one of my longest and mnost in depth pieces but it still barely scratches the surface.
+This is one of my longest and most in depth pieces but it still barely scratches the surface.
 So strap in, grab a cup of your favorite hot beverage and enjoy.

 When I was a data analyst there was one task I absolutely dreaded having to do: “Hey Ergest, sales are down 5% what’s going on?”